From Sonic Retro

-The 8-bit version of Sonic the Hedgehog, uses Arrow Monitors (Point Markers (ポイントマーカー) in Japan) as checkpoints.
+The 8-bit version of Sonic the Hedgehog and Sonic Blast use Marker monitors, also known as Arrow Monitors (Point Markers (ポイントマーカー) in Japan) as checkpoints.
 Destroying the monitor creates a checkpoint; however, the current time is not recorded and the player starts with 1:30 minutes after a death.
-Sonic Blast uses the same system, the only difference being that the pictured arrow is red as opposed to yellow.

 The Mega Drive version of Sonic the Hedgehog 2 introduced the Star Post (again called Point Markers (ポイントマーカー) in Japan), with a look quite similar to Sonic 1's Lampposts, except that the bulb is replaced by a star disc.
 When Sonic or Tails runs past the Star Post, the disc starts flashing and, if the player has enough Rings, revolving stars appear which enable access to a Special Stage.

 Sonic the Hedgehog 3 and Sonic & Knuckles also use Star Posts to access the Bonus Stage.
 In Sonic the Hedgehog 3 & Knuckles, three different types of Bonus Stages can be entered.
 The Bonus Stage offered by a given Star Post is indicated by the color of the stars, which is determined by how many Rings the player has collected in multiples of 15, starting from 20 Rings:

 - Slot Machine: Yellow stars with red border; requires 20-34 Rings.